amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-12-mindset-shifts-massive-growth.md

 Along the way, it can be easy to become impatient, to desire an output that we aren't capable of producing yet.
 We become frustrated with our mistakes, and so stop experimenting.
 We unconciously  do what feels safe, which is repeating what we know.
 We make the same kind of work, saying the same thing, the same way, over and over again.

 Unchecked, this can lead to stagnation, unhappiness, and a lot of wasted potential.
-The creative process requires continual intensity and rigor.
+The creative process that fuels our learning and happiness requires continual intensity and rigor.

 Leonardo Da Vinci understood the dangers of impatience.
 He even had a motto to combat it: ostinato rigore, which translates to "stubborn rigor" or "tenacious application."
 It means to cultivate pleasure in pain, like an athlete.
 To learn to enjoy the rigorous practice where you push past your limits and go further than you ever have before.

+Tenanciously apply yourself, and don't hold back.